CIP/KIP: Role in cell cycle progression

 CIP/KIP family proteins bind a wide range of G1/S and S-phase cyclin-CDK complexes including cyclin D-CDK4,6 and cyclin E-, A-CDK2 complexes.
 Traditionally it was assumed that CIP/KIP proteins played a role in inhibiting all of these complexes; however it was later discovered that CIP/KIP proteins, while inhibiting CDK2 activity, may also activate cyclin D-CDK4,6 activity by facilitating stable binding between cyclin D and CDK4,6.

-cyclin-CDK2 regulation
+cyclinA-CDK2 regulation

 The crystal structure of p27 in a complex with cyclinA-CDK2 was published in 1996.
 The structure shows that p27 interacts with both cyclin A and CDK2.
 In addition, p27 mimics ATP and inserts itself into the ATP binding site thus preventing ATP binding.
 This mechanism blocks any kinase activity and prevents downstream hyper-phosphorylation of Rb that allows release of the E2F transcription factor and transcription of cell cycle-related genes.